What is cancer of unknown primary?

 Why can’t the primary cancer be found?

-There could be several reasons why the primary cancer cannot be found.
-It may be that:
+There could be several reasons that the primary cancer cannot be found:

 - the secondary cancer has grown and spread quickly, but the primary cancer is still too small to be seen on scans